libsdl-org/SDL/docs/README-ios.md

-When high-dpi support is enabled, SDL_GetWindowSize() and display mode sizes will still be in "screen coordinates" rather than pixels, but the window will have a much greater pixel density when the device supports it, and the SDL_GL_GetDrawableSize() or SDL_GetRendererOutputSize() functions (depending on whether raw OpenGL or the SDL_Render API is used) can be queried to determine the size in pixels of the drawable screen framebuffer.
+When high-dpi support is enabled, SDL_GetWindowSize() and display mode sizes will still be in "screen coordinates" rather than pixels, but the window will have a much greater pixel density when the device supports it, and the SDL_GetWindowSizeInPixels() or SDL_GetRendererOutputSize() functions (depending on whether the SDL_Render API is used) can be queried to determine the size in pixels of the drawable screen framebuffer.

 Some OpenGL ES functions such as glViewport expect sizes in pixels rather than sizes in screen coordinates.
 When doing 2D rendering with OpenGL ES, an